Open Exploring Smart Search in another browser window to work through this tutorial side by side.

 How many results did your search return?

-Type "offshore wind energy" again, with quotation marks.
+Type "offshore wind energy" again, with quotation marks and click on Search.

 The quotation marks let you search for a phrase, ensuring your search terms appear together, exactly as you’ve entered them.

 How do these results compare to the keyword search you performed?